AkhiraChain/go-sdk/docs/custom.md

 contract, err := sdk.GetContract(contractAddress)
 ```

-Alternatively, if you didn't deploy your contract with thirdweb deploy, you can still get a contract instance for any contract using your contracts ABI:
+Alternatively, if you didn't deploy your contract with akhira deploy, you can still get a contract instance for any contract using your contracts ABI:

 ```
 import (
-	"github.com/thirdweb-dev/go-sdk/thirdweb"
+	"github.com/akhirachain/go-sdk/akhira"
 )

 privateKey = "..."

-sdk, err := thirdweb.NewAkhiraSDK("mumbai", &thirdweb.SDKOptions{
+sdk, err := akhira.NewAkhiraSDK("mumbai", &akhira.SDKOptions{
 	PrivateKey: privateKey,
 })